ChrisKlug/web-dev-workshop/labs/lab16/lab16.md

 With that package in place, you can call `AddBasicAuthentication()` to add the basic auth scheme.

-The `AddBasicAuthentication()` method has a few overloads, but the one you need to use takes a a callback that takes a parameter of the type `(string username, string password)`, and returns a `Task<bool>`.
+The `AddBasicAuthentication()` method has a few overloads, but the one you need to use takes a callback that takes a parameter of the type `(string username, string password)`, and returns a `Task<bool>`.
 In this callback, you need to verify that the used credentials are correct.

 For testing, this verification can be really simple.
 You just need to verify that both the username and password is __test__.